speaking-clubs-nizhny/speaking-clubs-nizhny.github.io/README.md

 This index is a living thing, it's never complete but hopefully it's precise in specific point of time (the moment you're reading it).
-If you have suggestions, please [report it](https://github.com/speaking-clubs-nizhny/speaking-clubs-nizhny.github.io/issues/new).
+If you have suggestion, please [report it](https://github.com/speaking-clubs-nizhny/speaking-clubs-nizhny.github.io/issues/new).

 ### English speaking clubs